asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 __*We have a brief fifteen to thirty minute conversation with management about a project idea and then we guess how long it will take to complete.
 If they think it's too long they will recommend we find a way to provide smaller estimates.
 If we can't decrease the estimates they scatter the work across more teams.*__

 Ah, yes, the age-old idea that more people will build the software faster.
 I have books I can recommend about that, it might help to leave a few around your office.
 That method sounds like it is fraught with problems.
-You don't know any details to make these guesses more meaningful?
+You don't have access to any details to make these guesses more meaningful?

 __*No, the people asking for the estimates wouldn't know any of the details anyway.
 We end up figuring out those details after we start the project.*__